-The Department of Student Services and Registration (DSSR) in collaboration with the Finance Department, supports students with completion of financial status and can advise on issues relating to tuition fees and scholarships.
+The Department of Student Services and Registration (DSSR) in collaboration with the Finance Department and the Advancement and Future Office, supports students with completion of financial status and can advise on issues relating to tuition fees and scholarships.

 11. TUITION AND OTHER FEES